The required documents vary depending on the course you're applying to.

-If you've taken an IELTS, TOEFL, Trinity ISE, Cambridge, Pearson or Duolingo English language test, please upload a copy of your certificate and we will verify your test scores with the respective provider.
+If you've taken an approved English language test, please upload a copy of your certificate and we will verify your test scores with the respective provider.
 These documents can be provided during the application process, and after you've submitted your application (via You@York).

-As part of the Tier 4 Sponsorship process, if you are currently studying in the UK and will not get your final result until after your course with us has started, you will be asked to provide us with formal written confirmation of progression from your current Tier 4 sponsor.
+As part of the Student Visa Sponsorship process, if you are currently studying in the UK and will not get your final result until after your course with us has started, you will be asked to provide us with formal written confirmation of progression from your current Student Visa (formally Tier 4) sponsor.

 - Come from a central department of your University, eg Academic Registry

 - Be provided on headed paper and signed

 - Confirm that, based on your performance on your course to date, you are deemed highly likely to complete your current course of study successfully

 - Give an indication of when the qualification will be awarded.